MicroEJ/docs/SDK6UserGuide/testProject.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to define an Application Option for a specific test,
-it must set in a file with the same name as the generated test case file,
+it must be set in a file with the same name as the test case file,
 but with the ``.properties`` extension instead of the ``.java`` extension.
 The file must be put in the ``src/test/resources`` folder and within the same package than the test file.

-For example, to inject a Application Option for the test class ``com.mycompany.MyTest``,
+For example, to inject an Application Option for the test class ``com.mycompany.MyTest``,
-it must be set in a file named ``src/test/resources/com.mycompany/MyTest.properties``.
+a ``MyTest.properties`` file should be created with the following path: ``src/test/resources/com/mycompany/MyTest.properties``.

+Application Options defined in this file do not require the ``microej.testsuite.properties.`` prefix.

 ..
    | Copyright 2008-2024, MicroEJ Corp.
 Content in this space is free